omkarsharma2821/Linux-Ultimate-Cheat-Sheet/04-File-Permission/File-Creation.md

-# File Creation in Linux
+# Which Linux Command Creates Files Best?

 ## 1. Using `cat` Command